kube-the-home/kanboard-helm/README.md

 # kanboard-helm
-Helm Chart to simplify the deployment of Kanboard
+Helm Chart to simplify the deployment of [Kanboard](https://github.com/kanboard/kanboard).

 ## Installation